laplante-sean/kvm-introvirt/README.md

 sudo modprobe kvm-intel
 # Test it - then un-apply the patch
 quilt pop
-# Then Commit the changes to the patch and push up the new branch
 ```

-See instructions above for details on debugging if `modprobe` fails and how to uninstall the modified KVM.
+See instructions above for details on debugging if `modprobe` fails and how to uninstall the modified KVM if needed.

+### Finalize new version support

+1. Update the debian changelog with `dch`

+    ```bash
+    export DEBEMAIL="<your_email>"
+    export DEBFULLNAME="<your name>"
+    dch
+    # Add to the change log and save it
+    ```

+1. TODO
+1. Add and commit changes, then push up the new branch (on a fork) and submit a PR